We are running out of space to care for new elephant rescues

 With the grand opening of India’s only dedicated elephant hospital in 2018, Wildlife SOS has become a beacon of hope for India’s elephants.
-As our number of pachyderm patients continues to grow at the Elephant Hospital Campus, Wildlife SOS is planning for a future providing research and training for the benefit of India’s 2,700 captive Asian elephants, as well as long term care for as many as we can.
+As the number of pachyderm patients continues to grow at the Elephant Hospital, Wildlife SOS is planning for a future providing research and training for the benefit of India’s 2,700 captive Asian elephants, as well as long term care for as many as we can.
 We’ve had great success, but we’re running out of room.

-Why do we need to expand the Elephant Hospital Campus?
+Why do we need to expand the Elephant Hospital?

-- With 26 elephants at the Elephant Hospital Campus, we are rapidly outgrowing our current facilities.
+- With 26 elephants at the Elephant Hospital, we are rapidly outgrowing our current facilities.
 Space limitations will soon impact our ability to rescue new elephants who desperately need us, as more emergencies arise that require us to act quickly.

 - These captive elephants used for tourism and entertainment can never be released back into the wild, so Wildlife SOS plays a critical role in providing long term care and compassion to many sick, injured, debilitated and elderly elephants.

-- A hub for education – The Elephant Hospital Campus and nearby Elephant Conservation and Care Centre are ideally situated to maximise education, public awareness, volunteerism, and veterinary training programs.
+- A hub for education – The Elephant Hospital, the nearby Elephant Conservation and Care Centre and our Agra Bear Rescue Facility are ideally situated to maximise education, public awareness, volunteerism, and veterinary and caregiver training programs.

 - A foundation for success – Existing facilities, communications and fresh water infrastructure, and access to open forest lands and the Yamuna River, make the site ideal for elephant conservation.
 The center is accessible by a major highway, and employees can find housing closeby.